Farisabbasii/SHAF-Medical-Encyclopedia-App/README.md

-# SHAF-Medical-Encyclopedia is desktop application based on c#
+# SHAF-Medical-Encyclopedia is desktop application based on C#